gazhayes/socialarchitecture.science/_drafts/_posts/2018-05-05-forking-an-open-source-repository.md

 It's really quite simple: fork the repository, and change the contribution policy to the C4.
 You'll need at least one other person to be involved because you shouldn't be merging your own pull requests (or pushing code directly to the repository).

 To make it easier, you might want to write up some basic instructions in the Readme on how to send a pull request and what it should look like.

-Then start following the C4 yourself, to the letter.
+Then you need to start following the C4 yourself, to the letter.
 You will be the example that everyone else initially follows, your actions will be reproduced by other people and be the basis for the culture of the project.
 If you set off on the wrong foot, you might find yourself unable to correct the culture and be forced to fork the project again.

 ### Housekeeping